-- EBITDA (Earnings Before Interest, Tax, Depreciation and Amortization): this is an indicator that measures the Company's operating margin before interest, taxes, depreciation and amortization have been deducted.
+- EBITDA (Earnings Before Interest, Tax, Depreciation and Amortization): this is an indicator that measures the Company's operating margin before interest, taxes, depreciation, and amortization have been deducted.
 Given that this figure does not include financial and tax costs or the accounting costs that do not involve any cash outflows, it is used by the Management to assess results over the long term and allows these results to be compared with other companies in the real estate sector.
-See Note 2 of these consolidated annual accounts.
+See Note 2 of this consolidated interim management report.